• Skip to main content

 1978, Bob Dylan performed at Nassau Veterans Memorial Coliseum, Uniondale, New York.

 1979, Scottish guitarist Jimmy McCullouch died from a heroin overdose in his apartment in Maida Vale, London, aged 26.
 He was a member of Stone The Crows, Thunderclap Newman, and Wings (1974 to 1977).
-When “Something in the Air” by Thunderclap Newman went to number one in 1969 it made McCulloch the youngest guitarist to ever play on a chart topping single, he was sixteen years old at the time.
+When “Something in the Air” by Thunderclap Newman went to number one in 1969 it made McCulloch the youngest guitarist to ever play on a chart topping single.
+He was sixteen years old at the time.

 1980, Rush performed at the Cape Cod Coliseum, South Yarmouth, Massachusetts.